roryward2003/ThreadSafeDataStructures/src/README.md

     java DequeSimulation k m
     // Where k = % chance of remove/element (0-100), m = number of accesses per thread

-    This will output the execution time for both atomic stack strctures, each tested using 4 threads.
+    This will output the execution time for both atomic Deque structures, each tested using 4 threads.
 There is always a 50/50 chance of using either the front or back of the deque.
 If remove is chosen there is a 50/50 chance of using element or remove.